What is a cover board, and what are the benefits of the most specified cover board types?

 What are they?

-HD polyisocyanurate (HD ISO) can be used similarly to roof cover boards.
+HD ISO High-Density Polyiso can be used similarly to roof cover boards.
 They are composed of high-density polyisocyanurate with a coated glass mat layer to provide some of the protection of cover boards and added thermal performance benefits.

 Benefits